AnTulcha/Celbridge/README.md

 # Credits

-Huge thanks to everyone who has contributed to Celbridge, especially [Katie Canning](https://katiewrites.games/), [Matt Smith](https://github.com/dr-matt-smith) and Matt Johnson.
+Thank you to everyone who has contributed to Celbridge, especially [Katie Canning](https://katiewrites.games/), [Matt Smith](https://github.com/dr-matt-smith) and [Matt Johnson](https://github.com/amazinggitboy).

 This project was made possible by the Sabbatical Policy at [Romero Games](https://romerogames.com/).
-Huge thanks to Brenda, John and all of the incredible team at Romero Games for their support.❤️❤️❤️
+Huge thanks to Brenda & John Romero and all of the incredible team at Romero Games for their support.❤️❤️❤️

 Many thanks to [SpreadJS](https://developer.mescius.com/spreadjs) for sponsoring Celbridge and supporting open source developers!